go-graphite/go-carbon/README.md

 ##### master
 * Grace stop on `USR2` signal: close all socket listeners, flush cache to disk and stop carbon
 * Fix bug: Cache may start save points only after first checkpoint
+* Decimal numbers in log files instead of hexademical #22

 ##### version 0.6
 * `metric-interval` option